cncf/kubernetes-community-days/README.md

 Organization is decentralized.
 Local events handle their own sponsorships, registration, and all other organizations.
 For questions about a specific event you see listed on the site, contact the local organizers for that event; their email is on their contact page.

 ## The Organizer Experience
 Organizing an event can be daunting, if you are new at this, some organizers suggest getting your feet wet with a one-day event, or two half-day events.
 Even if you have a small event of 100 people, the same amount of detail should still be considered.
-That is why we are the CNCF are here to guide you.
-Please take advantage of the resources above and note that we are always working on adding more and bettering what we already have.
+That is why we at the CNCF are here to guide you.
+Please take advantage of the resources above.
+Please note - we are always working on adding more and bettering what we already have.

-We are now hosting a monthly KCD Organizer focus group.
-Please contact kcd@cncf.io if you would like to be added.
+We are now hosting *a monthly KCD Organizer focus group*.
 As of now, it will be the 3rd Tuesday of each month, for 1 hour, from 7:00 - 8:00am PT / 10:00 - 11:00am ET / 4:00 - 5:00pm CEST.
-We are happy to create another time that accommodates other regions.
-Please reach out to kcd@cncf.io to request to be added to the Slack Organizer channel and we can take another Doodle poll there.
+Please contact kcd@cncf.io if you would like to be added, or if you would like an additional time that accommodates your region.

+### First Steps

 STEP 1: Submit an issue in GitHub using the provided check-list template and we will schedule a kickoff meeting from there, as well as provide you with more resources.

+STEP 2: Request to be added to the [kcd-organizers](https://cloud-native.slack.com/archives/GQ7D26NPQ) CNCF Slack channel.

 ## A few 2022 KCD event examples
 #### 2022